oracle-livelabs/oci/oci-apm-helidon/4-create-second-service/create-second-service.md

 	```
 	![Cloud Shell](images/1-1-java.png " ")

-	If you completed the Lab1 in a different Cloud Shell session, you will need to reset the JAVA_HOME environment variable, by running run the followings.
+	If you completed Lab1 in a different Cloud Shell session, you will need to reset the JAVA_HOME environment variable, by running run the followings.

 	``` bash
 	<copy>